chromealex/ecs/Docs/Manual-CreatingComponents.md

 > **Note**
 > Useful with [FilterBag](https://github.com/chromealex/ecs/blob/master/Docs/Manual-Burst.md).

 Forces component to be blittable, usefull especially with FilterBag because of FilterBag requires unmanaged components only.
-For example, if you tag components are not blittable, because they stored inside special tag storage, so you need to force set tag component as blittable.
+For example, tag components are not blittable because they are stored in special tag storage, so you need to force set tag component as blittable.

 ### Component Lifetime